raspberrypilearning/cd-advanced-html-css-sushi/en/step_7.md

-## Sidenotes and captions
+## Captions and side notes

-On this card you'll learn about two more types of **container** element, one that you can use to add a caption (that is, some text like a title or short description) to a picture, and another for when you have extra stuff that doesn't really belong with the main information on a page.
+On this card you'll learn about two more types of **container** element: one that you can use to add a caption (some text like a title or short description) to a picture, and another for when you have extra stuff that doesn't really belong with the main information on a page.

 ### Pictures with captions